-Outcomes of the consultation on the standards of conduct, performance and ethics
+Results of consultation on revised standards of conduct, performance and ethics

 Executive summary and recommendations

 Introduction

 We have been reviewing our standards of conduct, performance and ethics to make sure they continue to be fit for purpose and up-to-date.
 At the start of the review, we gathered feedback on the existing standards from a range of stakeholders before convening a Professional Liaison Group to put together a revised version for consultation.